Drakiat/drakiat.github.io/_posts/2025-12-19-Turning-A-Motorized-Mount-Smart.md

 ## Connecting the Pico

 Once it is all setup, you need to connect you Pico to Wi-Fi and Adafruit.
-I used the <WiFi.h> built-in, as well as <PubSubClient.h> by Nick O'Leary, in order to talk to Adafruit using the MQTT protocol.
+In order to talk to Adafruit using the MQTT protocol, I used built-in libraries, as well as PubSubClient.h by Nick O'Leary, which was easily installable through the Arduino "Manage Libraries" interface.

 ## Code